 Joseph Cornell: Shadowplay Eterniday – Essays by Lynda Roscoe Hartigan and Richard Vine.
 I love Cornell and his dreamlike, melancholy, poetic boxes, those precious objects and little worlds.
 This is another giant book with images of more than seventy-five boxes and collages, as well as images of the fascinating source material, his treasures.

 It has happened – my blog has moved – I am on the other side.
 I think having everything in one place is a much better and so much simpler solution and I made lots of other improvements that were overdue like secure on-site credit card payments in the shop, an overall better shop experience and backend-wise everything is a lot more user friendly for me.
-I moved over labor day weekend.
-Sarah Bailey of Spun Monkey handled everything for me and I would be lost without her – if you use wordpress you need her – can’t say enough good things about working with Sarah.

 For the first post at my new blog address one of my favorite subjects: beautiful textiles from Sri Threads.
 A box arrive a little bit ago (they are always unannounced and unexpected) filled with inspiring treasures gathered by Stephen Szczepanek .
 I love unpacking the boxes – I make coffee, and put on music, (Johnny Cash for this box) I go very, very slowly and linger over each intriguing thing – thinking of what I might make.